ahoarau/mekabot/README.md

 ```

 ## Configure your virtual installation
 This scripts just updates the hostname in your m3_config.yml, that tells which computer is running the m3rt_server.
-On the meka it's meka-mob, but for vitual installtions, it's your computer!
+On the meka it's meka-mob, but for vitual installations, it's your computer!

 ```bash
 configure_robot_config_virtual.py